reswanson/assignment-1-deliverables/week3/README.md

 * <Route path='/' render={routeProps => <LoginForm {...routeProps} doesitwork="yesitdoes"/>}  />
 * <Route path="/" render={(props) => <LoginForm doesitwork="yesitdoes"/>}/>

-## SO,  I am submitting TWO projects which each have different features, yes, I might get a grade hit, but I wasnt going to break my Route linking.
+## SO,  I am submitting TWO projects which each have different features, yes, I might get a grade hit, but I just couldn't break my <Route> linking.
 ## The first project/app is my original:
 ### React project is here: https://github.com/reswanson/my-react-project
 ### Heroku link is: https://rswanson-assignment1.herokuapp.com/
 ### This project shows these week3 deliverables:
 * An additional Page that is used to display books present in the data file.
 My goal of this was that you could browse the catalog without logging in
-* I added an image to the page that displays the catalog of books
+* I added an image to the /browse page including an ugly listing of books
-* I include event handling using the 'changeuser' and 'changeuserback' buttons to modify the username, (will be used to clear or default a value)
+* I include event handling using the 'changeuser' and 'changeuserback' buttons to modify the local username, (will be used to clear or default a value)
 * Reading data from a json data file
+* Using a key element in my data.map(), in Showbooklist.js, to prevent the missing key error
 * Passing prop from parent to child  in two ways:
 ** I pass the data file that is to be read, but I couldnt figure out how to change the import process to read the datafile from inside the Component class
 ** Also, I pass the currently logged in username to the header field, but that isn't wired up as I couldnt pass props in <Route>